Why does that person across the room keep glancing your way? Is there something on your face? Or is there more to this perplexing behavior?

 Example: Having a lively sign language conversation at a coffee shop or signing a song at a public event might draw appreciative or curious looks.

-Pro Tip: If approached, share your experience and educate others about sign language if you feel comfortable.
+If you are approached, share your experience and educate others about sign language if you feel comfortable.

 Engaging in acts of kindness, like helping a stranger with groceries or giving up your seat, can create a ripple effect of goodwill.